Top 5 Dangers of Crystal Meth Addiction

-- Fentanyl: A very powerful synthetic opioid painkiller more commonly found as an adulterant in heroin.
-Beginning in 2016, the DEA has been finding it more and more frequently as a meth cutting agent and this trend has only increased throughout 2020.
+- Fentanyl: A very powerful synthetic opioid painkiller found as an adulterant in heroin.
+Beginning in 2016, the DEA has been finding it more and more as a meth cutting agent and this trend has only increased throughout 2020.

-When other powerful drugs are used as a cutting agent, the risks to the user escalate drastically.
-In particular, fentanyl and ketamine are very dangerous on their own, and when mixed with meth, the effects can be extremely dangerous and very unpredictable.
+When other powerful drugs are used as a cutting agent, the risks to the user escalate.
+In particular, fentanyl and ketamine are very dangerous on their own.
+When mixed with meth, the effects can be dangerous and very unpredictable.

 Danger #3: Deadly Drug Interactions

-Since meth is so potent and neurologically active, it is capable of interacting with many other drugs.
-Some of the most reactive medications are antidepressants including SSRIs, SNRIs, SNDRIs, as well as many other drugs and compounds.
-Be sure to talk to your doctor about potential interactions, but just a few specific drugs or compounds with which serious interactions have been documented include:
+Since meth is so potent and active, it is capable of interacting with many other drugs.
+Some of the most reactive medications are antidepressants including SSRIs, SNRIs, and SNDRIs.
+Be sure to talk to your doctor about potential interactions.
+A few specific drugs or compounds with which serious interactions have been documented include: